U.S. 93

-U.S. 93 runs from near Wickenburg, Arizona, northwest to Las Vegas, then links with Interstate 15 to head northeast to Glendale and Moapa.
+U.S. 93 runs from near Wickenburg, Arizona, northwest to Las Vegas alongside Interstate 11, then links with I-15 to head northeast to North Las Vegas and Dry Lake Valley.
 Beyond there, U.S. 93 follows the Great Basin Highway into the most desolate regions of eastern Nevada.

 Similar to U.S. 95 in Nevada, U.S. 93 is mostly a two lane, rural highway except through southern Clark County.
-The US highway angles northwest from Kingman, Arizona along a multi lane, divided highway to the Hoover Dam Bypass across the Colorado River.
-All of U.S. 93 between Phoenix, Arizona and Henderson is a part of the Interstate 11 corridor established in 2012.
+The US highway angles northwest from Kingman, Arizona along a multi lane, divided highway to Interstate 11 and the Hoover Dam Bypass across the Colorado River.
+The Interstate 11 corridor was established in 2012 along U.S. 93 between Phoenix and Henderson.

 U.S. 93 Nevada Guides